- What We do

 Oregon v.
 Trump

 Public Rights Project filed an amicus brief supporting Portland, Oregon, and the state of Oregon on behalf of a group of 100 local governments and leaders.
-The brief asks the court to reject the federal government’s attempt to ignore the lower court and continue blocking the Trump administration from illegally sending the National Guard into Portland.
+The brief asks the appeals court to reject the federal government’s attempt to ignore the lower court and continue blocking the Trump administration from illegally sending the National Guard into Portland.

 A judge already stopped the federal government from sending the Oregon National Guard into the city.
 In response, the administration tried to send hundreds of California and Texas National Guard troops instead.
 After the same judge blocked this too, the U.S. Department of Justice appealed the decision.